U.S. Waivers and Record Suspensions (Pardons)

 Any criminal conviction has the potential to negatively affect your life long after the trial is over.
 It may affect your ability to get a job, volunteer, be around family or travel.
 However, for most people, a conviction is not supposed to be a life sentence.

-My name is Rick Muenz, criminal defence lawyer.
+My name is Rick Muenz, a Calgary criminal defence lawyer.
 My firm, Muenz Law Office, works closely with The Pardon Group; an association that specifically provides support and guidance for obtaining record suspensions in Calgary.
 Together, we will help you in your pursuit to avoid the long-term consequences of a criminal conviction.

 Record Suspensions and U.S. Waivers